 18) The rent will be reviewed on an annual basis or at your request and increased with the relevant notice if appropriate.
 All our tenancy agreements now convert to a Contractual Periodic Tenancy (rather than the most common “Statutory” Periodic Tenancy) at the end of their fixed term as this reduces liability for the landlord with regards to council tax of empty properties, unless of course the tenant requests otherwise.

 19) If you are not resident in the UK. we can advise you on the government non-resident landlord (NRL) scheme and administer this for you on a quarterly basis if necessary.

 20) Any issues that develop with with tenants including, but not limited to, the service of eviction notices, abandonment procedures and tenancy surrenders, can be dealt with on your behalf.
-If you decide to take your tenant to court, we will help and advise you, however court attendance is chargeable and we would recommend instead that you employ a solicitor.
-However, we make use of our extensive experience to try to prevent an issue from escalating to this stage – in 26 years of business we have not been to court as we have managed to come to an amicable solution to tenancy issues.
+If you decide to take your tenant to court, we will help and advise you, however court attendance is chargeable and we would recommend instead that you employ a solicitor to represent you.

 21) At the end of tenancy the tenants will be checked out of the property.
 This involves checking the current condition of the property against the original inventory, transferring utilities and dealing with relevant legal paperwork.